-To link to this resource use: https://libraries.indiana.edu/resources/frontier
+To link to this database use: https://libraries.indiana.edu/databases/frontier

 Primary source documents covering the lives of settlers and Indigenous peoples in the European and colonial frontier regions of North America, Africa and Australasia.